Honcito/Roll-A-Ball/README.md

 # Roll a Ball

 This is a simple collection game developed in Unity.
 The player must gather all the pickups while avoiding an enemy.
-The game consists of two scenarios: an initial scenario and an open terrain.
+The game consists of three scenarios where the player must complete all of them to win.

 ## Screenshots